 SeaQuest Littleton, a shoddy aquarium inside a shopping mall south of Denver, has been slapped with a federal citation for its failure to have species-appropriate enclosures, after a wallaby named Ben drowned in an aquarium tank there.
 That’s according to a U.S. Department of Agriculture inspection report obtained by PETA.
 Ben’s terrifying death came about because he was unable to escape from the tank, which had no stairs leading out of it.
 Sadly, he wasn’t the first animal to die at SeaQuest Littleton, and he likely won’t be the last.

-Ben’s Death Not an Isolated Incident
+Ben’s Death at SeaQuest Littlteton Was Not an Isolated Incident

 - A kookaburra (a type of bird) who reportedly drowned in a water bowl